Refractive neutrino masses, ultralight dark matter and cosmology: Astrophysical and cosmological bounds on parameters

 The neutrino (inelastic) scattering proceeds due to $\chi$ exchange on $\phi^*$ ($s-$channel) and $\phi$ ($u-$channel) and is described by the same diagrams as refraction (see Fig.\,\ref{fig:potential}).
 However, in contrast to refraction, these contributions sum up incoherently.
+Below and above the resonance energy, the s-channel cross-section can be written as